microsoft/FluidFramework/packages/dds/tree/docs/wip/TreeStorage.md

 This chunking approach can avoid a lot of the indirection costs, and sequential id allocation can help keep access in the B tree using nearby keys a lot of the time, but in general it can end up pulling down lots of B-nodes when trees fail to have well clustered IDs, which can happen due to editing.
 Due to this overhead, this design isn't considered in the scenarios below, and is mainly included for comparison.
-This design works decently for in memory storage, but doesn't page in/out data very well since a lot of the data in the pages will be data thats not needed for the part of the tree thats being used.
+This design works decently for in memory storage, but doesn't page in/out data very well since a lot of the data in the blobs will be data thats not needed for the part of the tree thats being used.

 ### Hybrid

+The various optimizations to the Path B-Tree make it more like the Logical Node Tree.
-It's possible to use the Path B-Tree at the root, and at some point in each subtree, switch over to the Logical Node Tree approach.
+If the inlining optimization is permitted to inline subtrees that are split up over multiple blobs, a hybrid is produced where Path B-Tree is used at the root, and at some point in each subtree, switch over to the Logical Node Tree approach.

-It's unclear what benefits this would offer, but if we do implement both for some reason, we could easily have a hybrid as well to balance the tradeoffs.
+This seems a lot like using the Path B-Tree as a replacement for the indirection table from the Logical Node Tree, but this doesn't really work out.
+For deep trees, which is the only case where the indirection table is really critical, the Path B-Tree struggles (due to large keys).

+If the Path B-Tree also used out of line/chunked storage for large keys combined with an indirection table, then it would handle deep trees ok, but thats using the same approach that the logical node tree does, so the hybrid approach is not offering a major improvement.

+It's possible to have a logical node tree where some of its leaves are actually Path B-Trees, as well as Path B-Trees there is leaves are Logical Node Trees.
+These could be arbitrarily mixed, switching between these approaches (and possibly others as well) heuristically on the subtree level.
+This can be thought of as a reference to a Path B-Tree being a kind of chunk supported in the logical node tree.

+It's unclear what benefits these hybrid approaches would have a heavily optimized version of either, but it does seem like there is a clear path to evolve either optimized approach into a hybrid if desired.

 ## Example Scenarios